Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 Once you’ve created your TOS agreement, you can require users to agree in order to take specific actions on your site.
 In this case, we’ll add the TOS agreement to a WordPress form.

 To do this, we recommend using the WPForms plugin.
-It’s the best WordPress form plugin in the market used by over 5 million sites.
+It’s the best WordPress form plugin in the market and is used by over 6 million sites.

 WPForms

-Note: We’ll be using the free version of the plugin to create a terms of service contact form, but you can also use the pro version that gives you access to additional features, form templates, and more.
+Note: We will be using the free version of the plugin to create a terms of service contact form, but you can also use the pro version that gives you access to additional features, form templates, and more.

 The first thing you need to do is install and activate the plugin.
 For more details, see our beginner’s guide on how to install a WordPress plugin.

-Once you’ve activated your plugin, go to WPForms » Add New to create a new WordPress form.
+Once you’ve activated your plugin, go to the WPForms » Add New page from the WordPress admin sidebar to create a new form.

 First, you need to choose a form template.
 Simply hover over a template and click the ‘Use Template’ button.